tonyst2/realme_ksun_susfs/README.md

 # Bugs:

-GT Neo 5 SE recovery mode not working (sources issue, should be updated to latest ones by realme/BBK)
+~~GT Neo 5 SE recovery mode not working (sources issue, should be updated to latest ones by realme/BBK)~~
+  - Checked, working, if use script from TheWildJames